 2. Trust between child and adult is essential.
 In order for learning to happen, adults must be seen as reliable and trustworthy allies with predictable and consistent behaviors.
 A culture of trust and consistency must exist among the adults before the children ever begin at the school, and commonality of philosophy is critical.

-3. Competence makes a difference, and children and adolescents should be helped to be good at something, and especially at schoolwork.
+3. Competence makes a difference; children and adolescents should be helped to be good at something, especially schoolwork.
 Some children require direct teaching and multi-sensory learning in order to become competent at reading and math.
 Other opportunities for competence are regularly offered.